• Skip to primary navigation

 For other tropical cocktails, try this banana margarita, this madras cocktail, this kiwi gin cocktail or this bourbon margarita.

-For more rum based cocktails, try these blueberry moijitos or this mango tango drink.
+For more rum based cocktails, try this piña colada with coconut milk, these blueberry moijitos or this mango tango drink.

 Jump to: